gethugothemes/hugo-modules/README.md

-# List of Gethugothemes Hugo Modules
+# Hugo Modules Created By Gethugothemes

+We developed 30+ Hugo modules to enhance [our Hugo themes ](https://gethugothemes.com/) and make them more powerful and flexible.
+As we grew, we realized these modules could be useful for the entire Hugo community.
+So, we made them open source to make it easier for others to create high-quality websites with Hugo. <br>
+**Our goal is to help developers create beautiful, functional, and efficient sites with Hugo.**

+We're proud to be part of the [ Hugo community ](https://gohugo.io/)  and will continue to develop high-quality [Hugo Themes ](https://gethugothemes.com/) and modules.
+Explore our modules and use them for your own projects for free.

-Check out each module page for instructions on how to use it.
+**Check out each module page for instructions on how to use it.**

  * [Accordion](https://github.com/gethugothemes/hugo-modules/tree/master/accordion)